 Though far from perfect, Mark Leung: Return of the Bitch sets a new benchmark for inside-joke RPG parodies, and manages to lampoon just about everything and everyone else under the sun.
 If the boys at South Park had skipped the paper cutout Christmas videos and instead started with development of wildly inappropriate, equally irreverent fantasy games, it would probably come out a lot like this.

 Years ago, in the world of Untitled, people who refused to eat vegetables suddenly turned into cockroaches.
 Seemingly overnight, the Church of Vegetology appeared, promising limp cabbage and salvation for all.
 They quickly upended and replaced the Church of N00bism to become the dominant faith in the world.

 From the start, RotB sets itself up as a relentless spoof on the JRPG genre.
-We’ve covered a couple of those over at XBLIGR.com, namely Breath of Death VII and Cthulhu Saves the World.
-But Mark Leung is a much larger affair, and employs a 3D interface (with mixed results – more on that later).
+While we have covered some of those like Breath of Death and Cthulhu Saves the World, Mark Leung is a much larger affair, and employs a 3D interface (with mixed results – more on that later).
 It then goes the extra mile by including a slew of live-action video clips to break up the game, conjuring up the short-lived and awkward period of Sega CD RPGs.
 It all comes together in a wild, raucous ride that had me doubled over with laughter more often than not.

 Cockroaches, You Say?

 Allow me to get this out of the way now: Mark Leung has a ton of bugs and glitches.
 Though the developers have released two patches since I started playing there are still countless more to address.
 The most annoying of these involve collision detection, and it makes for some awkward moments.